Diaper (cloth): Structure

 Diaper is made of linen and sometimes cotton or a combination of both.

-More applications of bird eye pattern in textiles
+More applications of bird's eye pattern in textiles

 The design's versatility in terms of textile materials received praise, and several other applications associated with the bird's eye pattern are worth mentioning.
 These include:

 Weave

 Silk fabrics with the bulbul design, made in Baghdad, were used in northern India in the 17th century.
 In these cloths, bulbul chrshum was woven with a yellow warp and a red weft, forming diamond patterns.

 Khes weaving

 Check patterns (charkhana, chequered) and Bulbul chashm are renowned patterns in Khes weaving.

 Sari

 A birds-eye pattern is used in saris, as well.

 Embroidery

 The pattern is also used In embroidery art such as phulkari.